simonsfoundation/mountainlab_test2/README.md

 > ./compile_components default

+Add mountainlab/bin to your PATH environment variable.
+For example append

+> export PATH=/path/to/mountainlab/bin:$PATH

+to your ~/.bashrc file, and open a new terminal.

-When that succeeds, you can go right to the self-contained examples to test your installation.
+Next you can go right to the self-contained examples to test your installation.

 > cd examples/003_kron_mountainsort